kntkymt/swift-DefaultArgumentMacro/README.md

 # swift-DefaultArgumentMacro

-Swift-DefaultArgumentMacro is a Swift Compiler Plugin (macro) that provides an automated way to generate overloaded functions for protocols, enabling them to behave as if they have default arguments.
+Swift-DefaultArgumentMacro is a Swift Compiler Plugin (macro) that provides an automated way to generate overloaded function that has default arguments.

 # How to use